 "In the name of the Father, and of the Son, and of the Holy Spirit.
 Amen."
 As you say these words, trace the shape of a cross on yourself with your right hand by touching first your forehead (on the word "Father"), then your chest (on the word "Son"), then your left shoulder ("Holy") and finally your right shoulder ("Spirit").
 Fold your hands briefly when you say "Amen".

-I believe in God the Father Almighty, Creator of heaven and earth, and in His only son, Jesus Christ Our Lord, who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died and was buried.
+I believe in God, the Father Almighty, Creator of heaven and earth, and in Jesus Christ, His only Son, Our Lord, who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died and was buried.
 He descended into Hell.
 On the third day he rose again from the dead.
-He ascended into Heaven and is seated at the right hand of God, the Father Almighty.
+He ascended into Heaven, and is seated at the right hand of God, the Father Almighty.
 From thence He shall come to judge the living and the dead.
 I believe in the Holy Spirit, the holy Catholic Church, the communion of saints, the resurrection of the body, and life everlasting.
 Amen.